Kubernetes on AWS EKS with Amazon RDS and S3Kubernetes on AWS EKS with Amazon RDS and S3

 --set serviceAccount.name=aws-load-balancer-controller

-Once the ALB is set, you can access the Kestra UI through the ALB URL.
+Once the ALB is configured and deployed, access the Kestra UI using the ALB endpoint.

 Next steps